stacysandy/stacysandy.github.io/README.md

-# Sorry, there isn't much here!
+# Sorry, this is an intentional blank page!
-I am still in transition here at GitHUb and there will be more to come.
+I am still in transition here at GitHub and there will be more to come.
 So stop back later.
 Thank you!

 <!---